mattstanbrell/sluck-v2/src/utils/supabase/schema.md

 - Slug field for URL-friendly workspace names
 - Invite system with expiration and revocation
-- Indexes support creator lookups and invite code validation
+- Indexes for creator lookups and invite code validation

 ### Workspace Members